123jk's Archlinux guide

 Firstly, the packages on arch are much newer than the others (not as new as getting straight from source).
 That means newer features come faster on it than somethings like Ubuntu, but some bugs might appear bit more frequently.

-Secondly, instead of releasing big updates within set points (aka point release), as soon as a package is updated upstream, the update will be available shortly after that (aka rolling release).
+Secondly, instead of releasing big updates within set times (point release), as soon as a new version to a program is available, it will be in the repo pretty fast(rolling release).

 The installing

-This section is heavily based on arch's own install guide with some of my own experiences and other people's word thrown in there.
+This section is heavily based on arch's own install guide plus some of my own experiences and other people's guides.

-I'll assume you'll be having a computer with UEFI, basically all computers from around last 10 years should work.
+I'll assume you'll be having a computer with UEFI, all computers from around last 10 years would be that.

 1: Pre-Install